 You can use your driving license from your home country provided it is in English or you have a certified translation.
-It must be valid and have a clear photo of the driver in it.
-If you are worried, rather organise an international driving license before you arrive in South Africa.
+It must be valid and have a clear photo of the driver in it If you are worried, rather organise an international driving license before you arrive in South Africa.

-South Africa has an incredible infrastructure of topclass filling stations with decent fast-food restaurants and well-stocked convenience stores attached to them.
-Plan your trip carefully if you are travelling long distance and make sure you have enough petrol or diesel to get your destination.
+South Africa has an incredible infrastructure of top class filling stations with decent fast food restaurants and well stocked convenience stores attached to them.